qdj0511/Linkis-Doc/en_US/Tuning_and_Troubleshooting/README.md

 ## Tuning and troubleshooting

-In the process of preparing for the release of the version, we will try our best to find deployment and installation problems in advance and then repair them.
-Because everyone has some differences in the deployment environment, we sometimes have no way to predict all the problems and solutions in advance.
+In the process of preparing for the release of a version, we will try our best to find deployment and installation problems in advance and then repair them.
+Because everyone has some differences in the deployment environments, we sometimes have no way to predict all the problems and solutions in advance.
 However, due to the existence of the community, many of your problems will overlap.
 Perhaps the installation and deployment problems you have encountered have already been discovered and solved by users.
-Therefore, for some problems that cannot be accurately located by themselves, the basic idea and priority of the recommended troubleshooting level can be According to: **Community issue column search keywords—\>Check the "Q\&A Problem Summary" document in the community—\>Locate system log—\>Community user group consultation and communication—\>Locate source code remote debug**
+Therefore, for some problems that cannot be accurately located by themselves, the basic idea and priority of the recommended troubleshooting steps can be: **Search keywords in the community issue catalog —\>Check the "Q\&A Problem Summary" document in the community—\>Locate system log—\>Community user group consultation and communication—\>Locate source code and do remote debug**

-### Ⅰ. How to locate the abnormal log
+### Ⅰ. How to locate the exception log

 If an interface request reports an error, we can locate the problematic microservice based on the return of the interface.
 Under normal circumstances, we can **locate according to the URL specification. **URLs in the Linkis interface follow certain design specifications.
 That is, the format of **/api/rest_j/v1/{applicationName}/.+**, the application name can be located through applicationName.
 Some applications themselves are microservices.
-At this time, the application name is the same as the microservice name, and some applications belong to a certain For a microservice, at this time, you should find the belonging microservice by the application name, and check the log under the corresponding microservice.
+At this time, the application name is the same as the microservice name, and part of the application itself is a microservice, at this time, you should find the belonging microservice by the application name, and check the log under the corresponding microservice.
 The corresponding relationship between the microservice and the application name is given below.

 | **ApplicationName** | **Microservice** |
 | -------------------- | -------------------- |